I am a former sports editor and historical baseball aficionado, now making a career in the hospitality industry.

 Trucks fired 9 2/3 innings of no-hit baseball against the league leaders, but a hit and an error quickly dashed any hopes of a no-hitter and sent Trucks home as the losing pitcher.

-Trucks had 11 strikeouts, improving his season total to 74 through 70 innings, and the loss moved his record to 5-3.
+Trucks had 11 strikeouts, improving his season total to 74 through 70 innings, but the loss moved his record to 5-3.

 After Wertz bailed him out with his dramatic home run in May 1952, Trucks recalled the game from 11 years earlier.